- 1 Advantages of using a AR 15 Specific Sling

 - A bit pricey, not as bombproof as some others listed

-DDT is a veteran-owned and operated company that stands behind all our products with a lifetime warranty against manufacturing defects.
+DDT is a veteran-owned and operated company who stands behind all our products with a lifetime warranty against manufacturing defects.

 Very nice detailing and a well-made sling that offers valid variability and adjustment for the price point.